Skip to main content

 Context

-These slides are part of the Technology Adoption Teaching Series, a 29-slide deck covering adoption definitions, strategic frameworks, lifecycle planning, and success patterns.
-This focused page extracts the lifecycle positioning topic for standalone use in workshops, briefings, or self-study.
+These slides are part of the Technology Adoption Teaching Series, a 35-slide deck covering adoption definitions, strategic frameworks, lifecycle planning, and success patterns.
+This focused page extracts the lifecycle positioning topic and presents it as a compact briefing for workshops, leadership updates, and self-study.